Life Coach for Highly Sensitive Person: When to Seek Support and Thrive

 1. You Feel Emotionally Overloaded or Stuck

-Your deep feelings may make decisions feel overwhelming.
+Your deep feelings can make decisions feel paralyzing.
 Coaching helps you process emotions and regain clarity.

 2. You’re Navigating a Major Life Transition